Promoting a Club or Society

 Putting on an event, or attending Clubs and Societies Day, is a great way to drum up interest in your Club or Society.
 Try to be creative, stick with the theme of your own Club or Society (that’s what makes it different), and make sure you follow all the steps to ensure your event is memorable, fun, and safe for everyone.

-If you are running an event, the first thing you should do is register your event and provide us with the content using this form and we will:
+If you are running an event, the first thing you should do is to submit an Event Application Form together with a Risk Assessment and we will:

 - share it on our social media channels, and